Csnigs/messaging-server/README.md

 # messaging-server
-An implementation of a messaging server using go websocket package
+An implementation of a messaging server using gorilla/websocket and a simple javascript client.